mui/material-ui/docs/pages/blog/introducing-connect.md

 ## Component customization

 You can fully customize a component's appearance across multiple states in the Design Kit and then generate the corresponding theme code.
-This is one of the most exciting features because it makes tweaking components incredibly fast!
+This is one of the most exciting features because it makes tweaking components incredibly fast and easier for designers!

 <video preload="metadata" controls muted loop playsinline width="1584" height="1080">
   <source src="/static/blog/introducing-connect/custom-component.mp4" type="video/mp4">